 The Continental Farms property is included within the Santa Cruz Valley Roadway Development Impact Fee Benefit Area.
-This benefit area is to help finance major roadway capacity needs created by new development.
+Development within this benefit area pays fees that are used to finance major roadway capacity needs created by the new development.
 Funds collected must be provided for roadway construction to increase roadway traffic capacity on the roads specified for improvement, including Continental Road through the property.
-Any capacity improvements such as signals, additional lanes, etc., needed to roadways constructed by the development may be credited for impact fees as appropriate.
+Per Pima County guidelines, roadway capacity improvements, such as signals, additional lanes, etc., constructed by the development may be credited for impact fees as appropriate.